blueardour/BMXNet/README.md

+# disappointed with this project(bugs, simulated implementation not real one, hard to debug) give it up.
+2019.04.17

 # xnor enhanced neural nets // Hasso Plattner Institute

 A fork of the deep learning framework [mxnet](http://mxnet.io) to study and implement quantization and binarization in neural networks.